RTLiang/RTLiang/content/hard as rock/How to Set Your Windows in EEA in Order to Uninstall MS Edge.md

 [Revert the Europe EEA Machine Region · Issue #392 · rcmaehl/MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect/issues/392)

-If you want to know more about UCPD itself, you can go to [^4] .
+If you want to explore more about UCPD itself, you can go to [^4] or simply go to `C:\Windows\System32\IntegratedServicesRegionPolicySet.json` to see other region lock features.

 [^1]:[The Digital Markets Act](https://digital-markets-act.ec.europa.eu/index_en)